2024-25 Catalogs

 Student financial support is available to graduate students as teaching and research assistantships, allocated based on promise and performance in the program.
 In addition, direct fellowship support may also be available to selected candidates.
 Tuition is waived for students who receive assistantship or fellowship support.
 February 1 is the deadline for applications for assistantships for the school year beginning in August, but earlier submissions are desirable.
 Late applications will be accepted subject to the availability of openings and funds.

-One semester course covering principles of microeconomics and macroeconomics designed for Journalism majors and students interested in journalism.
+Designed for non-majors.
+One semester course covering principles of microeconomics and macroeconomics.
 Topics include opportunity costs, gains from trade, efficiency and markets, non-competitive markets, game theory, government spending and taxation, economic growth, monetary and fiscal policy, unemployment and inflation, exchange rates.
-Includes applications for Journalism students.
 Graded on A-F basis only.

 ECONOM 1014: Principles of Microeconomics